Ian-Suto/alien_invasion/README.md

 # Alien Invasion
 This a python project built on pygame.
-It based on the popular Alien Invasion game by Eric Matthes.
+It is based on the popular Alien Invasion game by Eric Matthes.

 ## Running